 Our goal is to find new ways of detecting, preventing and treating disease.
 We are outcomes-focused which means we support research into important areas of clinical need and that have the potential for major healthcare impact.

-We aim to use our NIHR resources to maximum effect on our capacity to deliver research.
-We don’t let organisational boundaries get in the way:
+We aim to use our NIHR resources to maximum effect on our capacity to deliver research:

-- We organise our research into four programmes of experimental medicine: cancer, neuroscience, cardiometabolic and infection, immunity and inflammation.
-This allows a dynamic dialogue across disciplines and between different professional groups, bringing together scientists, clinicians and patients.
+- Our theme structure allows a dynamic dialogue across disciplines and between different professional groups, bringing together scientists, clinicians and patients.

 - We are ‘people focused’ and aim to develop a community of experimental medicine researchers by linking UCL’s basic scientists with NHS researchers.